huaminghuangtw/Evergreen-Notes/Permanent-Notes/learning-is-the-single-best-investment-that-you-can-make-for-your-time.md

 2. Firewood
 	* Experience
 3. Tinder
-	* Your sense of value, which triggers your behaviors.
+	* Your sense of value, which triggers your behaviors

 ---